TreZc0/awesome-nodecg/README.md

 - [prime-socialmedia](https://github.com/ProbablePrime/prime-socialmedia) - A NodeCG social media displayer for popups with information on several social media platforms.
 - [streen](https://github.com/SupportClass/streen) - a centralized interface for interacting with Twitch Chat.
 - [Dashboard](https://github.com/nodecg/dashboard) - A Standalone application to check and use your NodeCG Dashboard.
-- [NodeCG-OBS](https://github.com/nodecg/nodecg-obs) - A OBS-Websocket bower module to connect to multiple OBS instances at the same time.
+- [NodeCG-OBS](https://github.com/nodecg/nodecg-obs) - adds the ability to connect to 1-4 instances of OBS (via obs-websocket) to your NodeCG bundle

 ## Dashboard Polymer Elements
 These are [Polymer](https://www.polymer-project.org/) elements meant to be used as part of a dashboard panel.